 - Grand Canyon, the other side we had yet to experience

-There are tons of things to see in Sequoia National Park but first you’ll need to pay to enter, or if you plan it right or you have a student of a certain age you can get a free National Parks pass here.
+There are tons of things to do in Sequoia and Kings Canyon National Park but first you’ll need to pay to enter.
+BUT if you have a student of a certain age you can get a free National Parks pass here.
+It’s good for all the parks throughout the entire United States for 12 full months.
+We used it a lot the 2 years we were able to qualify for one.

 - Take a peek at how to visit National Parks on a budget and how to plan cheap road trips so you can do more too!

-Unlike other parks we’ve visited, you are free to drive around yourself….which makes it one of the best vacation spots for kids!
+You’ll enter on Generals Highway, seen above.
+Unlike other parks and visitors centers we’ve visited, you are free to drive around the park yourself instead of taking a tram.
+This makes it one of the best vacation spots for kids!

 This photo is along the trail where The General Sherman Tree is located.